Intelligent Transportation System Technologies

 Automated Mobility Districts

-An Automated Mobility District (AMD) is a campus-scale implementation of automated/connected vehicle technology.
-AMDs are characterized by driverless, on-demand transit that provides direct origin-to-destination service to either individuals or small groups within a set boundary such as a college campus or business park.
+An Automated Mobility District (AMD) is the implementation of CAV technology across a focused area, such as a campus for a university, medical facility, or business.
+AMDs are characterized by driverless, on-demand, low-speed shuttles that provide direct origin-to-destination service to either individuals or small groups.
 Personal vehicles may or may not be prohibited, but the area is designed to be most efficiently accessed using the automated mobility services provided.
 An AMD has the potential to reduce total system fuel consumption, but the amount is largely dependent on operating and ridership assumptions.

 Transportation on Demand

-While transportation network companies (TNCs) like Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service with real-time observability through map-based monitoring and mobile phone-friendly payment methods are priced lower than traditional taxi services.
-The emerging impacts of ride-hailing, including impacts upon congestion and parking revenues, have become an increased area of city attention and research.
-The rise of ride-hailing has implications for transportation, energy use, parking revenues, and future infrastructure.
+While transportation network companies like Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service with real-time observability through map-based monitoring and mobile phone-friendly payment methods are typically priced lower than traditional taxi services.
+The emerging impacts of ride hailing, including impacts upon congestion and parking revenues, have become an increased area of city attention and research.
+The rise of ride hailing has implications for transportation, energy use, parking revenues, and future infrastructure.

 Green routing is a connected vehicle strategy under which drivers receive information about the most fuel-efficient route before departing for a given destination.
-Routing applications such as Google Maps Directions provide route options for any origin/destination pair by considering typical real-world traffic conditions.
-The API routes are conveniently obtained, and the routes are reliable due to the commercial maturity of the technology and its supporting high-quality road network and real-time traffic data.
-A study using a large-scale, high-resolution data set from the California Household Travel Survey indicates that 31% of actual routes have fuel savings potential, and among these routes the cumulative fuel savings could reach 12%.
+A study using a large-scale, high-resolution dataset from the California Household Travel Survey indicates that 31% of actual routes have fuel savings potential, and among these routes the cumulative fuel savings could reach 12%.
 The Connected Traveler project is designed to boost the energy efficiency of personal trips and the overall transportation system by maximizing the accuracy of predicted traveler behavior in response to real-time feedback and incentives.